Alexisbol/ada-template-website/game.md

 <script>
   const questions = [
+    // example of a question
   {
     text: "Welcome to your finance interview!
-Are you ready?",
+Are you ready?", // question
-    answers: ["Yes, let's start!", "No, maybe later."],
+    answers: ["Yes, let's start!", "No, maybe later."], // answers
     comments: ["Great!
-Let's begin.", "Come back when ready."]
+Let's begin.", "Come back when ready."] // comments for each answers },
-  },
   {
     text: "First question: What is a stock?",